makersacademy/rps-challenge/VVREADME.md

 - Fork this repo, and clone to your local machine.
 - Run the command gem install bundle (if you don't have bundle already).
-- Open terminal and in IRB and require the followiong files:
+- Open terminal:
+	- rspec
-	-
+	- rackup -p 4567
+	- In your browser go to http://localhost:4567/ to play!

 ## Running the tests